LOOKING IN THE 'LOST AND FOUND'

 How to Locate a Life Insurance Benefit When You Don't Have the Policy

 Insurance policies are often purchased during life changing moments: the birth of a child, marriage, the purchase of real estate or the addition of other assets worth protecting.
 But if policy documents are lost you may find yourself searching for a missing policy.
 That can be difficult— especially if you are assisting an elderly relative or helping settle the estate of someone who has died.
 Over time, if an agent or company holding the policy has changed, a search for answers may seem overwhelming.
 The National Association of Insurance Commissioners (NAIC) offers these tips to help find a misplaced life insurance policy.

 You'll need some personal details of the insured individual.
 An old copy of the policy will be most helpful.
 You'll need the full name (including maiden name for a married individual), Social Security number and an idea of which state the policy was purchased.
 To claim the benefit you'll also need a copy of the death certificate.

 Contacting Your State Insurance Department

 If you don't have a copy of the policy, contact your state insurance department.
 Start in the state where you think the policy was written.
 Updated contact details for state insurance departments are available on the NAIC website.
-Alabama, California, Kansas, Louisiana, Missouri, North Carolina, New Hampshire, New York, Ohio, Oklahoma, Oregon, Texas and Vermont have specific life insurance search services.
+Alabama, California, Kansas, Louisiana, Maine, Missouri, North Carolina, New Hampshire, New York, Ohio, Oklahoma, Oregon, Texas and Vermont have specific life insurance search services.